 Locating missing persons overseas

-Locating missing persons overseas is primarily a police matter.
-If you have concerns about a New Zealander missing overseas, you should first contact your local New Zealand Police station to discuss making a Missing Persons report.
+Locating missing persons overseas is primarily a Police matter.
+If you have serious concerns about a New Zealander missing overseas, you should first contact your nearest New Zealand Police station to discuss making a Missing Persons report.

-Consular staff overseas may be able to assist if:
+Consular staff may be able to assist if:

-- there is reason to be concerned for the person’s safety and welfare
+- there is reason to be concerned for the missing New Zealander’s safety and welfare

-- other methods of contact have been unsuccessful.
+- all other methods of contact have been unsuccessful.